chrismlusk/accuraty-templates/Portals/_default/Skins/CLIENT_CODE/src/scss/README.md

-# Sass
+# SCSS

-Sass extends CSS with syntax advancements and features like variables, nesting, math operations, and more.
-Learn about the basics [here](http://sass-lang.com/guide).

-There are two Sass syntaxes available: SCSS (Sassy CSS), which uses the `.scss` extension, and SASS, which uses `.sass` as its extension. **The default syntax in this template is SCSS**.
-Learn more about the difference [here](http://thesassway.com/editorial/sass-vs-scss-which-syntax-is-better).

-The `scss/` folder includes the skin file, page-specific files, and sets of partials that are separated into a system of folders.
-(More information about this folder architecture below.)
+The `scss/` folder includes skin stylesheets, module stylesheets, and sets of partials that are separated into a system of folders.

+## Architecture

+Our pattern is to split the codebase into meaningful, separated folders so you can easily find what you need.

+- `_abstracts/`
+- `_base/`
+- `_components/`
+- `_layout/`
+- `_utilities/`
+- `Containers/`
+- `EasyDNNsolutions/`
+- `*.scss` (skin stylesheets)

-## Main files
+## Skin stylesheets

-The primary files (e.g., `Skin.scss`, `Home.scss`, `Manage.scss`) should be the only Sass files from the whole code base not to begin with an underscore.
-These files should generally not contain anything but `@import` directives and comments.
-The exception is page-specific files (e.g., `Home.scss`), since these will compile into CSS files that are only loaded for specific pages.

-_Note: Before the code is deployed to the server, these files are compiled into the CSS files that are used for this project's skin._

-### Import

-Unlike the `@import` directive in CSS, which creates an HTTP request for each use, the Sass statement does not impact performance.
+The skin's primary stylesheets must be at the root of the `scss/` directory and must not begin with a leading underscore. `Skin.scss` must not be renamed.
+The others must match the name of their skin template file.
+For example, if you have an `Events.ascx` file, then the stylesheet must be `Events.scss`.

+These files are mostly just `@import` directives, however page-specific files (e.g., `Home.scss`) will often have overrides or page-specific components.

 ## Partials

-These are partial Sass files that contain snippets of code that are imported into the main file.
-This is a good way to modularize CSS in order to write code that adheres to the [DRY](https://en.wikipedia.org/wiki/Don't_repeat_yourself) principle and is easier to maintain.

-Partials are named with a preceding underscore, which lets Sass know that the file is a partial and should not be generated into a CSS file.
-For example: `_partial.scss`.

-## Folder architecture

-Our pattern is to split the codebase into partials that are organized into meaningful, separated folders so you can easily find what you need.
-The main Sass file imports all partials according to the folder they live in, one after the other in the following order:
+Although not necessary, we prefix these directory names with an underscore just like partial files.
+This helps keep these folders distinct.
+Sass stylesheets then import whichever partials are needed according to the folder they live in, one after the other in the following order:

 1. `_abstracts/`
 2. `_base/`
 3. `_components/`
 4. `_layout/`

-To preserve readability in `Skin.scss`, file extensions are not necessary and are therefore omitted.
+5. `_utilities/`

+Generally, the only stylesheet that imports partials from each of these directories will be `Skin.scss`, since that is what compiles into the global stylesheet (`Skin.css`).

-_Note: If you add any partials to a folder, you will need to add it to the import statement in this file._
+_Note: If you add any new partials, you will need to add an import statement to whichever stylesheet you need it to belong._

 ### Other folders

-In addition to the folders for Sass partials, we also include DNN-specific folders that contain styles exclusive to DNN modules: containers, EasyDNNsolutions, etc. These are differentiated from the partials folders by not having a leading underscore and also being in Title case.
-The default folder are:
+These are DNN-specific folders that contain styles exclusive to DNN modules: containers, EasyDNNsolutions, etc. These do not have a leading underscore and are in Title case.
+The default folders are:

 - `Containers/`
 - `EasyDNNsolutions/`